Discover

 material such as the supernova’s name and official announcement

 link (to the Central Bureau of Astronomical Telegrams).
-Also listed
+Also

-light curves, spectra, and additional CBAT notices.
+frames, light curves, spectra, and additional CBAT notices.

 Appended